ShadiestGoat/lite-xl-exterm/README.md

 |:-:|:-:|:-:|:-:|
 | executable | The command to run in order to open the terminal | string | cmd |
 | keymap | The shortcut for the command | string | ctrl+shift+space |

+\*editing the keymap setting will need a module reload before coming into effect